On Saturday, October 4th, 1980, Tom Harman and Warren Chaney chartered the John Openshaw Society

 Ken Rozek, a long time devotee of Sherlock Holmes, has quietly collected Sherlockian philatelic material such as stamps, first day covers and cinderella items, for over eight years.
 Over this time period, he has made contact with many Sherlockians via email, snail mail or eBay.
 One of those Sherlockians was Peter Blau, who has been a Baker Street Irregular (“Black Peter”) for over forty years.
 Peter continues to travel the United States pursuing geological conferences as “a practical, but limited, geologist.”
 Every few years, one of these geological societies meets in Houston, Texas.
 Last spring Peter and Ken discussed over dinner several Sherlockian ideas.
 One of these ideas was to re-activate the John Openshaw Society scion in Houston, Texas.
 This led to someone saying, “Where does one go in Houston, Texas to share experiences and learn more about the Great Detective?
 Why, it’s elementary my friend, the John Openshaw Society, of course.”

 The first reactivated JOS meeting was held at the Red Lion Pub in June 2011.
 On that night, eight people came, and over a few drinks and an English meal we got to know each other and began to formulate our plans for the scion.
-After a meeting or two, we hit upon a format that seems to fit us well.
-The group meets bimonthly and share a few toasts over a libation or two, break bread together with an English meal, enjoy a presentation by a member on a Sherlockian theme, take a quiz from a story in the Canon, plan for future meetings, and end with a reading of the poem “221B” by Vincent Starrett.
+After a meeting or two, we hit upon a format that continues to serve as the society’s usual routine.
+The group meets every other month, usually at a local English pub on a Sunday evening unless a play, movie or other activity takes priority.
+We share a few toasts and Sherlockian gossip, devour a meal, and enjoy a presentation by a member on a Holmesian theme.
+Then we take a quiz from a story in the Canon and wrap up with a limerick from Issac Asimov and a reading of the poem “221B” by Vincent Starrett.

 For the meeting in August, the group met at the Ruggles café in the Montrose area to enjoy a travelogue presentation by Tom and Karen Harman about their recent visit to Great Britain that included visiting many places of interest to Sherlockians, including the 221B location in London.
 The quiz that night was on “The Five Orange Pips” – the story from which the group took its name.